Acetaminophen (Tylenol) Poisoning (cont.)

 People can take these steps to avoid acetaminophen overdose.

-Always securely close acetaminophen containers and use child-proof bottles.
+- Always securely close acetaminophen containers and use child-proof bottles.
 Keep all medication out of the reach of children and securely locked up.

 - Know the correct dose of acetaminophen and the amount of acetaminophen in the preparation being are used.
 If taken in recommended doses, there is no risk of poisoning from acetaminophen.

-Never mix different medications if both medications contain acetaminophen, except if instructed to do so by a doctor.
+- Never mix different medications if both medications contain acetaminophen, except if instructed to do so by a doctor.
 For example, acetaminophen with codeine and cold medicine containing acetaminophen should not be taken together.
 Read product labels.
 They clearly indicate the contents.

 - If you or a family member is depressed or suicidal, remove all medications and dangerous substances from the house and seek medical attention immediately.

-If a person is unsure about how and when to take pain medications, ask a doctor for a plan.
+- If a person is unsure about how and when to take pain medications, ask a doctor for a plan.
 Write this plan down and follow it.

 - When a person is given a new medication, always make sure the doctor knows all of the medication and supplements that the person is taking, both prescribed and non-prescribed.
-The easiest way to do this is to keep a written list of medications and supplements and go over it with a doctor.
+The easiest way to do this is to keep a written list of medications and nutritional supplements and go over it with a doctor.